sneilsonsgit/NICAR22_OpenRefine/README.md

 And it can help you clean big datasets even if you don't know how to code!

 Objectives of the class:
-- Learn how to open a .CSV file in OpenRefine
+- Learn how to open a CSV file in OpenRefine
 - Learn how to use OpenRefine to pivot data and make it easier to work with
 - Learn faceting, clustering
 - Export cleaned data